HECO: Fully Homomorphic Encryption Compiler: Introduction

-In order to overcome these limitations, we need to fundamentally \emph{rethink the architecture of FHE compilers} and \emph{develop novel optimizations} that address the limitations of existing tools.
-In this paper, we present \oursystem, a new FHE compiler and propose a holistic architecture for FHE compilers that, for the first time, provides a true end-to-end toolchain for FHE development.
-In addition, we propose novel transformations and optimizations that map standard imperative programs to the unique programming model of FHE.
+Fully Homomorphic Encryption is a nascent field and still actively evolving, with ongoing research on the cryptography, software implementations, and, increasingly, on hardware accelerators.
+As a result, tools must be designed to accommodate and adapt to to this fast moving field.
+Existing compilers (cf. \Cref{relwork}), however, are mostly rigid, monolithic tools with a narrow focus on individual sub-optimizations.
+Whereas experts usually transform applications in ways that accelerate them by orders of magnitude, existing tools have mostly focused on smaller-scale optimizations that result in small constant-factor speedups.
+While these represent important contributions, they are insufficient to make the kind of qualitative performance difference that is necessary to achieve practical FHE.
+In order to overcome these limitations, we need to fundamentally \emph{rethink the architecture of FHE compilers} and \emph{develop novel optimizations} that abstract away the complexity FHE and address the limitations of existing tools.
+In this paper, we present \oursystem, a new multi-stage optimizing FHE compiler.
+Our architecture provides, for the first time, a true end-to-end toolchain for FHE development.
+In addition, we propose novel transformations and optimizations that map imperative programs to the unique programming model of FHE.